Biscoff Cake

 Biscoff Cake Layers

-- Pre-heat the oven to 350ยบF.
+- Preheat the oven to 350ยฐF.

 - In a bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt.
 Set it aside.

-- Add the eggs, one at a time, make sure one egg is incorporated before adding the next.
-Add the sour cream and mix.
+- Add the eggs, one at a time.
+Make sure one egg is incorporated before adding the next.

 - Bake the cakes in the pre-heated oven for 30 to 35 minutes, until the cake springs back when touched on top, and the edges are golden, or a toothpick inserted in the cake comes out clean.

-- Let the cake layers cool down before frosting and assembling the cake.
+- Let the cake layers cool down completely before frosting and assembling the cake.
+I like to wrap each layer in plastic and place them in the freezer overnight or for up to 1 month.

-Biscoff Ganache
+Biscoff Frosting

-To assemble
+To Assemble

 - Top with another cake layer.